 No. Natural and organic are not interchangeable, natural ingredients can come from plants that are not organically grown for example.

 ‘Organic’ is a fairly regulated term (across the UK, EU, US & Australia), meaning that certified organic products are prepared and grown in a way that is consistent with organic farming standards.
 Organic generally means grown, harvested and processed without artificial fertilisers or preservatives, antibiotics, or genetically modified organisms, and with minimal pesticides allowed.
+‘Natural’ simply means products or ingredients are derived naturally from the earth, such as from plants or minerals, and are not artificial or synthetic.

 “We want you to feel comfortable and entirely at home with your ARgENTUM skincare products.
 So, with you in mind, we set off on a quest to find the best possible standard to use when we talk about our natural ingredients.”